pquerna/ffjson/README.md

 ```
 For single objects you can still apply the same method and either pool the fflib.Buffer yourself or hand back the byte array as described in "Pooling the buffer" above.

-## Does ffjson add generics to Go?

-No.

 ## Improvements, bugs, adding features, and taking ffjson new directions!